zhaoyao91/random-object-language/README.md

 #### "dependant"

-The value of this field depends on other field.
+The value of this field depends on other field(s).

 ##### options

-- **dependsOn: string** - the other field this field depends on. use dot format to reference a deep field. e.g.
+- **dependsOn: array of string** - the other fields this field depends on. use dot format to reference a deep field. e.g.
 `outer.inner`.
-- **map: array of [key, value]** - decide the actual free field based on the actual value of the depended field. the sub arrays each have 2 items: the first one, the map key, is the value of depended field; the second one, the map value, is the expected free field.
+- **map: array of [key1, key2, ..., value]** - decide the actual FF or FO based on the actual values of the depended fields. the sub arrays each have n+1 items: the first n items, the map keys, are the values of depended fields; the last one, the map value, is the expected FF or FO.
-- **default: object** - the default free field if the depended field value failed to match any item of the map.
+- **default: object** - the default FF or FO if the depended field value failed to match any item in the map.

 **notes**